 Again, going back to the Migration Agency example, one of the larger firms we’ve dealt with still uses this method and has staff on the other end replying and setting up appointments to keep a human touch on their service.

-Make sure you blog!
 Regularly!
-I’ve seen some very simple and very new websites rank for seemingly difficult keywords simply because they had a great, easy to understand (and navigate) structure, rich content and regularly updated their blog (which they then pushed out via various social media channels).
+We’ve seen some very simple and very new websites rank for seemingly difficult keywords simply because they had a great, easy-to-understand (and navigate) structure, rich content and regularly updated their blog (which they then pushed out via various social media channels).

 Your blog is how you build the brand along with trust and authority in the eyes of your customers.
 Advice, promotions, news, business events and milestones are all perfectly legitimate things to blog about which will humanize your business and draw customers in.

 So there you have it.
 A few simple tips to consider when launching websites for a small to medium business.
-If you’d like to discuss further feel free to give us a call on 1300 382 777 or shoot us through an email via the form on the right!
+If you’d like to discuss our web development services further, feel free to give us a call on 1300 382 777 today.

 Are you ready to grow your business?